African Masks Drawing in Pen and Ink: Limited Prints

 African Masks Drawing That Starts with the Right Question

-Traditional African masks were not made to be beautiful in the casual sense.
+For me, an african masks drawing begins with a question, but not the obvious one.
+Not “what should this look like?”
+The real question is “what is this supposed to do?”
+Traditional masks across the African continent were never made to be pretty in the casual sense.
 They were made to be powerful.
-To channel ceremony.
-To mark transitions.
-To embody forces larger than any individual person.
-When I approach African masks drawing in pen and ink, I try to start from that same place of intentionality.
+To carry ceremony.
+To mark the passage from one stage of life to another.
+To embody forces far larger than any single person standing behind them.
+When I sit down to work on African masks drawing in pen and ink, I try to begin from that same place of intention, because the mask deserves to be approached on its own terms.

 African Mask Art Print - Tribal Pen Ink Drawing